Day 2: Information Gathering & Scanning

 - Basic Enumeration:

-Lists subdomains forsublist3r -d example.com
+Lists subdomains forsublist3r -d example.comexample.com. - Brute-Force Subdomains:

-Uses a wordlist for brute-forcing.sublist3r -d example.com -b -w /usr/share/wordlists/subdomains-top1million-5000.txt
+Uses a wordlist for brute-forcing.sublist3r -d example.com -b -w /usr/share/wordlists/subdomains-top1million-5000.txt - Output to File:

 sublist3r -d example.com -o sublist3r_results.txt

-and your local lab domain (if applicable) to enumerate subdomains.
+Task: Run Sublist3r on example.com and your local lab domain (if applicable) to enumerate subdomains.

 Amass